jbittel/django-mama-cas/docs/forms.rst

       The password of the client requesting authentication.
 This field is required.

-   ``service``
-      A hidden, optional field that contains the service the client is requesting access to, if present.

    ``warn``
       A checkbox for configuring transparency of the single sign-on process.
 If checked, the user will be notified before being